 - You attend a local church regularly and are committed to serving it and are submitted to its leadership

-- You are fully supported in prayer and supervision by their sponsoring church.
+- You are fully supported in prayer and supervision by your sponsoring church.
 Your church leader must endorse your application

 - You are over 18 years old at time of application.

-- You commit to attend all training sessions and to follow all set down Ascension trust good practice guidelines.
+- You commit to attend all training sessions and to follow all Ascension trust good practice guidelines.

 - You complete a DBS check.

-- You commit to do a minimum of 12 shifts per annum
+- You commit to a minimum of 12 shifts per annum

 - You contribute £50 to the project annually to cover uniform and training costs.